Spinach Artichoke Stuffed Sourdough Pretzels

 Notes

-*It is tempting to skimp on the kneading but it is very important to knead the dough for the full 10 min in order to get the best end result.
+*It is tempting to skimp on the kneading, but it is very important to knead the dough for the full 10 min in order to get the best end result.

 **Many hands make light work here.
-Having siblings, friends or your kids help with this part is a great way to speed things up.
+Having siblings, friends, or your kids help with this part is a great way to speed things up.
 Not to mention it’s lots of fun!

 The pretzels should be stored in an airtight container or freezer bag in the fridge.
 They will keep for up to 3-5 days.
-And can easily be reheated in the oven at 400F for 5min or until warmed through.
+And can easily be reheated in the oven at 400F for 5 minutes or until warmed through.

 To make plain pretzels, simply leave out the filling, follow the remaining parts of the recipes, and enjoy!